AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

   $
     V^k (t) = g^(i j)(t) (Gamma^k_(i j) (t) - tilde(Gamma)^k_(i j)).
   $
-  We will now apply a time-dependent diffeomorphism to our flow to see how it changes.
+  We will now apply a time-dependent diffeomorphism $Phi_t$ to our flow to see how it changes.
 Assume that $f$ solves @eqn-simple_pde_formulation, then we get that $h : = f compose Phi_t^(-1)$ solves
   $
     diff_t (h compose Phi_t) = - u(Phi_t (x),h compose Phi_(t), D (h compose Phi_t)) Delta (h compose Phi_t) + B(Phi_t (x), h compose Phi_t, D (h compose Phi_t))
   $
-  now recall that the right hand side here is actually $(n phi - H u) (ov(nabla) lambda)$ and is actually a geometric quantity, hence it does not depend on parametrization and so we can rewrite the right hand side as
+  now recall that the right hand side here is actually $(n phi - H u) ip(ov(nabla) lambda, nu)$ and is actually a geometric quantity, hence it does not depend on parametrization and so we can rewrite the right hand side as
   $
     (- u(x,h, D h) Delta h + B(x, h, D h)) compose Phi_t
   $